Vovan-VE/yii2-i18n-json-export/README.md

 Solution
 --------

-1. Use JSON format for translation files for all parts of your project.
 1. Export (with merge) all translations from all source parts into single file per each language.
 1. Translate messages for specific language in a single JSON file.
 1. Import it back to update existing translations in source parts.